python/cpython/Doc/library/email.mime.rst

    Module: :mod:`email.mime.message`

-   A subclass of :class:`MIMENonMultipart`, the :class:`MIMEMessage` class is used to create MIME objects of main type :mimetype:`message`. *_msg* is used as the payload, and must be an instance of class :class:`Message` (or a subclass thereof), otherwise a :exc:`TypeError` is raised.
+   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEMessage` class is used to create MIME objects of main type :mimetype:`message`. *_msg* is used as the payload, and must be an instance of class :class:`~email.message.Message` (or a subclass thereof), otherwise a :exc:`TypeError` is raised.

    Optional *_subtype* sets the subtype of the message; it defaults to :mimetype:`rfc822`.